 Back then, Bryce says, the Mercury Lounge's floors were still hardwood, rather than their current concrete, and "[Matt] was still chain smoking and drinking whiskey" onstage.
 Now, like any desirable neighborhood in New York, this area seems alien and familiar all at once — vacant lots or old stores now replaced by condominiums.
 And in what has become an increasingly typical progression for no-longer-all-that-young New Yorkers, three-fifths of the National have opted to leave: Berninger and his family are moving to Los Angeles, Bryan is heading back to Cincinnati with his wife and two kids, and Scott and his wife will be relocating to nearby Long Island.
 "We feel like strangers in New York," Bryce says, looking around the basement's green room, at his bandmates and their wives, and up at his older sister, Jessica, who's massaging his injured back.
 "It's always changing and it doesn't always feel like home.
 But being here has driven us.
 We became close here."

 Upstairs, Berninger and the band cruise through songs new and old, including "Abel" and "Mr. November," favorites from Alligator that would have been received with much less fanfare in 2005.
 They reminisce and laugh onstage, tell stories and drink red wine from plastic cups.
 Grown adults are losing their minds, shouting Berninger's every lyric back at him.
-And after the last number, as he makes his way off the stage and through the crowd to the basement steps, a women in a striped mini-dress grabs his shoulder and repeats three times, "I love you, I love you, I love you," before finally letting him go.
+And after the last number, as he makes his way off the stage and through the crowd to the basement steps, a woman in a striped mini-dress grabs his shoulder and repeats three times, "I love you, I love you, I love you," before finally letting him go.